ycswaves/blog/_posts/2015-07-23-web-performance-overview.md

 A request includes the type of request (e.g GET), a URL followed by headers.
 A response contains a status code, headers and a body.

+#### Compression
-The size of reponse can be reduced using compression if *both* the browser and server support it.
+The size of reponse can be reduced using compression if **both** the browser and server support it.
 For example, the browser announces its support of `gzip` using the `Accept-Encoding` header.
-The server identify compressed responses using the `Content-Encoding` header
+The server identify compressed responses using the `Content-Encoding` header.

 Request:
 {% highlight ruby %}